nnym/reflect/README.md

 Currently, it should be compatible with Java versions 8 and above.
-However, since I made it primarily for use in Minecraft, I intend to drop support for Java 8 should Mojang update the JRE included in the official launcher due to maintenance burden and bloat.
+However, since I made it primarily for use in Minecraft, due to maintenance burden and bloat, I intend to drop support for Java 8 soon for the JRE used for the latest versions in the official launcher has been updated.

 I try to keep this library mostly stable, although occasionally (with prior notice) I may break things.